RobGaughan/Infrastructure-For-AD-Azure/README.md

 > [!IMPORTANT]
 > Navigate to the "Networking" tab and Verify that AD-Hybrid-VNET is selected for virtual network

-After you verify then "click "Review + create" and proceed to create it
+After you verify then click "Review + create" and proceed to create it

 ![5](https://github.com/user-attachments/assets/7c5bbef9-1e25-4010-853f-0874bd21fea6)